robertpeteuil/terraform-installer/README.md

 - visit website, find version for OS/CPU and download
 - find and extract downloaded zip file
 - copy 'terraform' binary to location on PATH

+### REQUIREMENTS

+- System with Bash Shell (Linux, macOS, Windows Subsystem for Linux)
+- `curl`
+- `unzip` - the downloads from hashicorp.io are in zip format

 ### Script Process